 Legislation is constantly being scrutinised and abridged, this means you need to be up to date with any ratifications these may have on your department.

 From next year, a new legislation “Making Tax Digital for VAT” will come into effect, causing AP departments everywhere to scurry about for a digitalised solution, or revert to the dark ages of paper and duplicate payments…

 What are WE doing to help?
-ITESOFT have arranged a webinar looking into this legislation and how it will affect accounts payable teams in the UK.
-In fact, this webinar has been so popular we have had to run it again the following month.
+ITESOFT have ran multiple webinars looking into this legislation and how it will affect accounts payable teams in the UK.
+You can watch the webinar replay through the link below or via our YouTube channel.